triplea-game/triplea/node-bb/README.md

 from the address of the host machine.
 1. The *port* parameter is referencing the port NodeBB is listening on inside the Docker container.
 This does not have to be the same port on the host machine.
 Docker maps the host machine port to the container port.
-1. Database (Redis/Mongo/Postgres) parameters *host* and *port* are referring to the address and port of the machine the database is running on.
+1. Database (Mongo) parameters *host* and *port* are referring to the address and port of the machine Mongo is running on.
 1. The *upload_path* parameter should not be used.
 If you set this parameter, you will need to update where inside the container your volume needs to mount.
 Depending on where you change that location too, you might have to edit the Dockerfile to create the directory.